ElianC/Keyboard-Belgian/README.md

 This layout is not accurate and need to be improved.

 To install it, you have just to unzip and launch the bundle or put the .keylayout file in folder `~Library/Keyboard Layouts` or `~/Users/{user}/Library/Keyboard Layouts`

+### Todo
+ - [ ] put the accent automatically on when you type an accent followed by a vowel